Origen-SDK/origen_testers/spec/decompiler/README.md

 for example, `OrigenTester::Decompiler::RSpec::J750` for the J750.

 The platform's namespace should initialize a `@defs` Hash, containing setup parameters specific to this platform.
-The keys that are currently use are below:
+The keys that are currently used are below:

 ~~~
 @defs = {